-- 1. Clamp a pipe clamp thermometer near the suction line service valve at the outdoor unit. - a.
-Ensure the thermometer makes adequate contact for the best possible readings. - b.
+- 1. Clamp a pipe clamp thermometer near the suction line service valve at the outdoor unit. - Ensure the thermometer makes adequate contact and is insulated for best possible readings.
 The temperature read with the thermometer should be higher than the saturated suction temperature. - 2.
-The difference between the measured saturated suction temperature and the suction line temperature is the Superheat value. - TXV-based systems should have a Superheat value of 8°F +/- 1°F. - Adjust Superheat by turning the TXV valve stem clockwise to increase and counterclockwise to decrease. - a.
-If Subcooling and Superheat are low, adjust the TXV to 8°F +/- 1°F, and then check Subcooling. - b.
-If Subcooling is low and Superheat is high, add charge to raise Subcooling to 6°F +/- 1°F then check Superheat. - c.
-If Subcooling and Superheat are high, adjust the TXV valve to 8°F +/- 1°F Superheat, then check the Subcooling value. - d.
-If Subcooling is high and Superheat is low, adjust the TXV valve to 8°F +/- 1°F Superheat and remove charge to lower the Subcooling to 6°F +/- 1°F.
+The difference between the measured saturated suction temperature and the suction line temperature is the Superheat value. - TXV-based systems should have a Superheat value of 11°F +/- 1°F. - Adjust Superheat by turning the TXV valve stem clockwise to increase and counterclockwise to decrease. - a.
+If Subcooling and Superheat are low, adjust the TXV to 7°F +/- 1°F, and then check Subcooling. - b.
+If Subcooling is low and Superheat is high, add charge to raise Subcooling to 7°F +/- 1°F then check Superheat.
+For GLXT7CA6010 or ALXT7CA6010, systems should have a Subcooling value of 6°F +/- 1°F.

+- c.
+If Subcooling and Superheat are high, adjust the TXV valve to 11°F +/- 1°F Superheat, then check the Subcooling value. - d.
+If subcooling is high and Superheat is low, adjust the TXV valve to 11°F +/- 1°F Superheat and remove charge to lower the Subcooling to 7°F +/- 1°F. For GLXT7CA6010 or ALXT7CA6010, systems should have a Subcooling value of 6°F +/- 1°F.